voxpupuli/puppet-gitlab_ci_runner/README.md

 This module installs and configures the Gitlab CI Runner Package or nodes.

+## Installation Notes

+The 4.0 and greater releases of puppet-gitlab_ci_runner require Puppet 6 or newer, since it now uses the Deferred function.

+Additionally, you must have puppetlabs-concat installed at version 6.3 or greater; earlier versions also do not support Deferred.

 ## Usage

 Here is an example how to configure Gitlab CI runners using Hiera: